matthijn/mcp-chess-poc/README.md

 ## Usage
 1. Make a move in browser
-2. Ask the LLM to play
+2. Ask the LLM to play:

 ## Notes
-Once the LLM is limited in the amount of moves it can make, it starts tripping up.
+- Once the LLM is limited in the amount of moves it can make, it starts tripping up.
+- Refreshing the browser resets the game